Israel To Outlaw Filming Of Soldiers

 The broad language of the bill itself, Reuters noted, clearly indicates that this effort is meant to put an end to any and all filming of Israeli troops, since it is aimed at organizations that spend “entire days near Israeli soldiers waiting breathlessly for actions that can be documented in a slanted and one-sided way so that soldiers can be smeared.”

-The ubiquitous ban would cover, not only conventional news media, but also social networking websites.
+The ubiquitous ban would cover, not only conventional news media but also social networking websites.

-Liberal Israeli paper, Haaretz, reacted, announcing “we won’t stop filming, we wont stop writing.”
+Liberal Israeli paper, Haaretz, reacted, announcing “we won’t stop filming, we won’t stop writing.”
 Haaretz, they wrote, will violate the law proudly, continue filming, documenting, photographing, writing about what is happening in Palestine.

-According to Amnesty International, approximately 2 million Palestinians have been subjected to collective punishment, and Israeli forces have, apart from severely restricting the freedom of movement of Palestinians, unlawfully killed civilians, held hundreds in detention without charge or trial, tortured and mistreated children, demolished Palestinian homes, forcibly evicted residents.
+According to Amnesty International, approximately 2 million Palestinians have been subjected to collective punishment, and Israeli forces have, apart from severely restricting the freedom of movement of Palestinians, unlawfully killed civilians, held hundreds in detention without charge or trial, tortured and mistreated children, demolished Palestinian homes, and forcibly evicted residents.

 Israel’s military, according to Politico, receives $3.1 billion from the United States annually, more than any other nation in the world.
 More recently, according to the same outlet, the U.S. ambassador to Israel, David Friedman, emailed State Department colleagues with the following message: Don’t second-guess the Israeli military.